NTU-CSIE-3dcv-TA/homework2-eric114610/3dcv_hw2_report.md

 ![image](https://hackmd.io/_uploads/Hkc1epl6ex.png)
 Then apply transform using already competed Camera2World_Transform_Matrixs and get world coordinates for the pyramid and draw it as lineset.

-For creating trajectory line, just use the last column's first 3 value as world coordinates for each Camera2World_Transform_Matrixs as points for each camera position.
+For creating trajectory line for each camera location, just use the last column's first 3 value as world coordinates for each corresponding Camera2World_Transform_Matrixs.
 Then connect points from one to the next.

 Finally, since the point cloud are reconstructed using colmap I suppose?
 The scene is upside down and a little bit tilt.
 So I transform it to make it look normal.